This page contains a wide variety of links to resources, products, and other media pertaining to Blood & Plunder. Enjoy!

 There’s another playlist of videos they produced with the release of No Peace Beyond the Line which can be found here.

-They have have more videos that aren’t even in the playlists and they’re all worth watching.
-The recorded games really help teach you the rules as you see how the player use Command Points, Fortune and navigate some of the tricker rules of the game (Mike Tunez is always watching to make sure they get the rules right).
+They have more videos that aren’t even in the playlists and they’re all worth watching.
+The recorded games really help teach you the rules as you see how the player uses Command Points, Fortune Tokens and navigates some of the trickier rules of the game (Mike Tunez is always watching to make sure they get the rules right).

 The video on the design philosophy behind Blood and Plunder isn’t in their playlists but it’s a lot of fun to listen to.